semerekiros/distractGPT/README.md

 # DistractGPT

-This repository contains the code for EduQG:
+This repository contains the code for the following paper:

 [Distractor generation for multiple-choice questions with predictive prompting and large language models](https://arxiv.org/abs/2307.16338)